Connect with us

 • Generation 8: Pokemon Sword and Pokemon Shield

-• Generation 9: Pokemon Scarlet & Violet
+• Generation 9: Pokemon Scarlet and Violet